MakiSaki/adoptme/README.md

 ### Site

+* [ ] Change the site's color theme to a video of a dog.

-* [ ] Change the site background to a video of a dog.
+* [ ] Change the site's background to a video of a dog.

 * [ ] Create a location/search bar to allow the user to enter their zip code.